ymanluk/scratchspace/week11/GettingSDKtoWork.md

 # Objective
 Getting the below ArcGIS SDK JavaScript sample to work with selected data from group project.
-(Too stubborn to give up)
+(Too stubborn to give up, also noting that ArcGIS Experience Builder/Dashboard as current working solutions are quite limited in customization)

 Documentation of the sample
 ```